 Pickling vegetables – or Pickling , as it is called in the USA, is a way to preserve the vegetables preserve and seasoning.
-Pickling is not only suitable for preserving vegetables and giving them a special taste – it can even help save food.
+Pickling is not only suitable for preserving vegetables and giving them a special taste to lend – it can even help save food.

 The Story of the Pickling